flyteorg/flyte/rsts/deployment/configuration/general.rst

 Using ``pod_template_name`` in a Task
 --------------------------------------

-It's also possible to apply a podtemplate to a task definition by specifying ``pod_template_name`` in the task definition.
+It's also possible to apply a PodTemplate to a task definition by specifying ``pod_template_name`` in the task definition.
 For example:

 .. code-block:: python